KevinWMatthews/blog_jekyll/_posts/2019-01-14-function-pointers-in-c-basic-syntax.md

 (*)()
 ```

-If you notice this, look for a return value and parameter list.
+If you notice this, look for a return value and parameter list; you likely
+are looking at a pointer to a function.

 Keep in mind the trick for reading C in general: find the most deeply nested set
 of parentheses, then work outward from there.